ABOUT

 Emma works independently and collaborate with choreographers and directors across Australia and is part of the Artistic Directorate of Dance Makers Collective.

 As a choreographer, Emma was commissioned by Campbelltown Arts Centre to create 'High Octane', her first full-length ensemble work, 2025.
 In 2024 her dance theatre solo work ‘Wolverine’ was commissioned by Sydney Festival 2024 (Olivia Ansell).
-Emma choreographed and performed ‘Arlington’ playwright Enda Walsh, and directed by Anna Houston in 2024.
+Emma choreographed and performed ‘Arlington’ by playwright Enda Walsh, and directed by Anna Houston in 2024.

 Later this year her new work ‘Top Dog’ will premiere on the Sydney Dance Company pre professional year students.

 Emma’s other choreographic works have been presented by Dance Makers Collective Big Dance 2.0, March Dance Festival, Art Month Sydney, Ausdance, Bondi Festival, Crack X Festival, Strut Dance WA, Sydney Fringe Festival, and DirtyFeet Out of the Studio.
+Emma is a 2025 ATLAS create your dance trails scholar at Impulstanz Festival in Vienna, Austria, mentored by Christopher Matthews.

 Performance highlights include Marrugeku’s ‘Cut the Sky’ (dir.
 Rachael Swain, choreographed by Dalisa Pigram & Serge Aimé Coulibaly), ‘The Lost Boys’ (Little Eggs Collective, dir.
 Craig Baldwin & Eliza Scott), ‘All in’ (Dance Makers Collective, dir.
 Miranda Wheen for Sydney Festival 2025) “Cue Lab’ (choreographer Emma Riches) and Tra Mi Dinh’s ‘(UP)HOLDING’.